-As simple as it seems, have a think about the sort of atmosphere you’d like to create at your event.
-What do you want your guests to hear, feel, smell and touch?
-Jot down some memorable events you have attended in the past and identify what exactly made them special.
-Set yourself some objectives and you’ll find that it will help shape the direction that your event will take.
+Have a think about the atmosphere you’d like to create at your event.
+What do you want your guests to hear, see, smell and touch?
+What do you want your guests to feel during and after the event – motivated, appreciated, happy?
+Think about any memorable events you have attended in the past and identify what exactly made them special.
+Set some objectives for the event and you’ll find it will help shape the direction that your event will take.

 Ensure the caterers you are considering are reputable and are able to provide you with testimonials and guarantees.
-Ask for a few different quotes from the same company, as you may be able to consolidate all your requirements and deal with the one service provider.
-Some caterers not only provide food and service staff, but also beverage packages, decor and equipment hire; including everything from glassware and cutlery to spectacular centre pieces and marquees.
+Asking for quotes from the same company for a range of services assists you to consolidate all your requirements and deal with the one service provider.
+Some caterers not only provide food and service staff, but also beverage packages, decor and equipment hire; including everything from glassware and cutlery to centre pieces and marquees.

 Don’t be afraid to ask questions or request a change to the menu; for example if the guest of honour really enjoys a particular pasta dish, just ask your caterer if they can do it especially for you!
 A lot of caterers also offer an event management service, so feel free to discuss your event with them and obtain as much free advice as possible; this also helps the caterer recommend the most appropriate menu for your occasion.

 It isn’t as expensive as you may think!